stevecondylios/ruby-learning-resources/ruby.md

 ```

 By default, object attributes cannot be read or written from outside the object.
 You can change the access on attributes with `attr_writer` and `attr_reader` (or `attr_accessor` which does both).
 These are class methods that open the named attributes up to reading and writing.

+^ There are no such thing as "object attributes" in Ruby, this is a fuzzy ill-defined statement.

+It's more accurate to say that you cannot directly access member variables (ie `@name`) of an object from outside that object, and that you need to define
+accessor functions to provide a public interface.

 Let's put this to the test: